najir83/ChatMe/README.md

 - 🧠 **Gemini-powered**: Uses Google GenAI (`@google/genai`) to generate smart AI responses.
 - 🔐 **Authentication**: Seamless user sign-up and login using Clerk.
+- ✨ **Google Search and Weather Responce**:  It can search the current data with the help of agentic AI tools and can also fetch current weather of a city
 - 💬 **Chat Interface**: Smooth React-based chat UI.
 - 📦 **State Management**: Global state handled via Zustand.
 - 🗃️ **MongoDB Integration**: Saves chat history persistently.